Q. Is the Rutgers-Camden MBA program accredited?

 Q. Is the Rutgers-Camden MBA program a part-time program or a full-time program?

 The Rutgers-Camden MBA program is designed for working professionals and the majority of students in the program are enrolled part-time, though students can opt to complete the program on a full-time basis.
 Approximately 15% of our students are enrolled in the program full-time.
-The program primarily offers classes in the evening and on Saturday.
+The program primarily offers classes in the evening and occasionally on Saturday.

 Q. How long will it take to complete the program?